ona-li-toki-e-jan-Epiphany-tawa-mi/fio.apl/README.md

 processes, opening ports, etc.) are done with ⎕FIO.
 However, I find that there are several problems with it.

-Prior to version GnuAPL 1.9, where specified with an axis argument, i.e.
-⎕FIO[3] (fopen,) which lead to code that was hard to read.
+Prior to version GnuAPL 1.9, ⎕FIO functions were specified with an axis argument, i.e.  ⎕FIO[3] (fopen,) which lead to code that was hard to read.
 Now you can specify them by name, i.e. ⎕FIO['fopen'] or ⎕FIO.fopen.
 This is the reason I orignally developed this library, but there are still other things for which I think this library has value.

 The ⎕FIO functions are replicas of C functions, whose error handling methods vary considerably between functions.
 This is fine in C, but APL is far more abstract than C with a completely different way to represent logic.
-This library provides, what I consider, to be a more consistent and sensible error handling scheme through the use of a vector that replicates the optional data type from other languages, like ? in Zig or std::optional\<T\> in C++.
+This library provides, what I consider, to be a more consistent and sensible error handling scheme through the use of a vector that replicates the optional data type from other languages, like ? in Zig or std::optional<T> in C++.

 Many of the functions that handle file descriptors throw an exception on an unopened file descriptor, instead of returning some kind of error code.
 I think